circleci/circleci-docs/_docs/github-security-ssh-keys.md

 <h2 id="machine-user-keys">Machine user keys</h2>

-A [machine user](https://developer.github.com/guides/managing-deploy-keys/#machine-users) is a Github user which you create only for automated tasks, they are not intended to be used by a human.
+A [machine user](https://developer.github.com/guides/managing-deploy-keys/#machine-users) is a GitHub user which you create only for automated tasks, they are not intended to be used by a human.

 You can add a machine user's SSH key to your projects on CircleCI and use that key as the *Checkout SSH key* for these projects, instead of using deploy keys or your own SSH keys.